-Typically, fifteen species of bats (Order Chiroptera) can be found in Missouri.
+Sixteen species of bats (Order Chiroptera) can be found in Missouri.
 Some occur statewide and some only regionally.
 A number are year-round residents but others are here seasonally.
-These beneficial mammals consume tons of insects daily and some act as plant pollinators.
+These beneficial mammals consume tons of insects in the summer every night.
 Conflicts can occur when bats take up residence — sometimes in large numbers — in the attics of homes and other buildings where the accumulation of urine and feces can endanger human health.

 All bats are protected by the provisions of the Wildlife Code of Missouri.
 Although the Code allows landowners to take action when wildlife is damaging property (see 3 CSR 10-4.130 Owner May Protect Property; Public Safety), nine bat species are listed as species of conservation concern, and three are classified as state endangered.
 Consequently, please exercise caution when addressing bat-related problems.